gambitph/Stackable-e2e-tests/cypress/support/gutenberg/internals/readme.md

 	// All assertion commands will no longer assert the frontend every call.
 	// Instead, block snapshots will be stubbed and can be enqueued before the end of the test

-	// Enqueue all block snapshots and assert frontend styles
  	// Enqueue all block snapshots and assert frontend styles cy.assertFrontendStyles( '@accordionBlock' )
 	// Alternatively, you can chain it after `selectBlock` command.